08 nights 09 days tour

-SIGIRIYA - HABARANA
+HABARANA - SIGIRIYA - POLONNARUWA

-HABARANA – MATALE - KANDY
+HABARANA - DAMBULLA - MATALE - KANDY

-DAY 03 - After breakfast checkout from the hotel to proceed to Kandy.
-Enroute visit Golden rock Cave Temple.
-Dambulla is renowned for its Golden Rock Cave Temple, which were built by King Valagambahu in the 1st century BC in gratitude for the shelter he sought in the caves when fleeing from Indian invaders.
-Sighted on gigantic granite out crop which towers more than 160m above the surrounding land, the caves are completely covered by ancient frescoes depicting religious and secular scenes.
+DAY 03 - After breakfast checkout from the hotel and proceed to Kandy, en route you visiting the Golden Rock Cave Temple of Dambulla.
+Dambulla is renowned for its cave temple, which were built by King Valagambahu in the 1st century BC in gratitude for the shelter he sought in the caves when fleeing from Indian invaders.
+Sighted on gigantic granite outcrop, which towers more than 160m above the surrounding land, the caves are completely covered by ancient frescoes depicting religious and secular scenes.
 Protected within the caves are hundreds of statues of Buddha, many carved out of the rock itself, of which the largest is the 15m long Dying Buddha.

 KANDY – PERADENIYA - NUWARELIYA

-The city was founded by Samuel Baker, the discoverer of Lake Albert and the explorer of the Nile in 1846.
-Nuwara Eliya's climate lent itself to becoming the prime sanctuary of the British civil servants and planters in Ceylon.
-Nuwara Eliya, called Little England then, was also a hill country retreat where the British colonialists could immerse in their pastimes such as fox hunting, deer hunting, elephant hunting, polo, golf and cricket.
+Nuwara Eliya was founded by Samuel Baker, the discoverer of Lake Albert and the explorer of the Nile, in 1846.
+During the British colonial period, the town served as a prime sanctuary for British civil servants and planters due to its agreeable climate, earning it the nickname "Little England".
+The colonialists indulged in their pastimes, including fox hunting, deer hunting, elephant hunting, polo, golf, and cricket.

 NUWARAELIYA - BENTOTA

-DAY 06 - BENTOTA
+DAY 07 - BENTOTA

-BENTOTA – COLOMBO - NEGOMBO
+BENTOTA – COLOMBO / NEGOMBO

-DAY 07 - After breakfast leave for Negombo beach resort via Colombo including Colombo City Tour.
+DAY 08 - After breakfast leave for Negombo beach resort via Colombo including Colombo City Tour.
 Negombo is north of Colombo, and being close to the airport (approximately 15minutes), it is also best area to stay regarding airport departures.
 Negombo was the first beach tourist resort in Sri Lanka.